gis-ops/tutorials/valhalla/Valhalla_ubuntu_part_1_build_install.md

 This will give us the up-to-date versions of all needed and included submodules.
 Those are all so-called header-only libraries.
 They don't need to be compiled, which makes them highly portable and can be included in projects for convenience (some libraries are harder to install on some OSes).

 ### Finally: Build and install Valhalla

-If you reached this point without errors, you're good to go to build Valhalla.
-Make sure you set `DENABLE_NODE_BINDINGS` to `On` if you want Valhalla to build with Node support:
+If you reached this point without errors, you're good to go to build Valhalla:

 ```bash
 mkdir build